logo elektroda

 - a schematc where you can see that P9 is used for "SCSN" instead of the standard P15.

-Wrote a lot of code, half of it copy/pasted from the full driver source, but with no luck... the SPI still not send or receive data.
+Spoiler :( I wrote a lot of code, half of it, copy/pasted from the full driver source from the link above, but with no luck... the SPI still not send or receive data.

-It could be that I'm doing something crazy, like buying a logic analyzer in order to understand what goin on when
+It could be that I'm doing something crazy, like buying a logic analyzer and connect it to the SPI in order to understand what goin on when

-the Tuya firmware speaks with the Power Meter IC
+the original Tuya firmware speaks with the Power Meter IC.

 I thank the guys who posted in the other thread and I invite everyone to continue in this one.